xwp/wp-customize-snapshots/readme.txt

 == Description ==

 Customize Snapshots save the state of a Customizer session so it can be shared or even published at a future date.
-A snapshot can be shared with a private URL to both authenticated and non authenticated users.
+A snapshot can be shared with a private URL to both authenticated and non-authenticated users.
 This means anyone can preview a snapshot's settings on the front-end without loading the Customizer, and authenticated users can load the snapshot into the Customizer and publish or amend the settings at any time.

+Snapshots are an implementation of key aspects of the [customizer transactions proposal](https://make.wordpress.org/core/2015/01/26/customizer-transactions-proposal/).

+This plugin works well with [Customizer Browser History](https://wordpress.org/plugins/customizer-browser-history/), which ensures that URL in the browser corresponds to the current panel/section/control that is expanded, as well as the current URL and device being previewed.

 Requires PHP 5.3+. **Development of this plugin is done [on GitHub](https://github.com/xwp/wp-customize-snapshots).
 Pull requests welcome.
 Please see [issues](https://github.com/xwp/wp-customize-snapshots) reported there before going to the [plugin forum](https://wordpress.org/support/plugin/customize-snapshots).**